Frequently asked questions regarding Part-Time Employment at the UWM Children’s Learning Center:

 We have approximately 125-150 part-time employees who work in our classrooms with children.

-We also have student positions in our office (reception, billing, HR)
+We also have student positions in our office (reception, billing, supplies)

 We are always accepting applications for classroom positions.
 The majority of our hiring is done prior to the start of each semester, but we do regularly hire throughout the year.
 We do keep applications on file for a year, and refer to them when we have openings.

-You may submit an application online by clicking on the ‘Submit Job Application’ icon on our homepage, then clicking on the ‘Application’ icon.
+You may submit an application online by clicking on ‘Employment’ on our homepage, then clicking on the ‘Applications’ icon.

-Your schedule of availability is a very important part of your application, and our applications have a special grid on which to put this.
+Your schedule of availability is a very important part of your application!

 The Children’s Learning Center is open Monday-Friday, 7:00 a.m.-6:00 p.m.
 We have no night or weekend hours.
 Employees will occasionally be asked to attend evening staff meetings and/or training sessions.